Robert Wood Johnson Foundation

 Duquesne's School of Nursing Wins $50,000 Grant for Minority Students

-For the fifth time in seven years, the Robert Wood Johnson Foundation has awarded the Duquesne University School of Nursing a grant to help students from underrepresented groups and disadvantaged backgrounds enter the field of nursing.
+For the fifth time in seven years, the Robert Wood Johnson Foundation has awarded the Duquesne University School of Nursing a grant to help students from underrepresented groups enter the field of nursing.

 The $50,000 grant is administered through the foundation's New Careers in Nursing (NCIN) program, an initiative established to address the national nursing shortage by diversifying the nursing profession.
 Congratulations to Dr. Joan Such Lockhart, Mrs. Leah Cunningham and Dr. Yvonne Weideman for receiving and administering this prestigious scholarship!
 Final Cohort of RWJF New Careers in Nursing Program Grantees Receive Awards to Provide 400 Scholarships for Accelerated Degree Nursing Students